 State Farm missed one of our main benchmarks for whole life insurance: It doesn’t offer great “living benefits.”
 These riders often become more important as you grow older, as they allow your policy to cover medical treatments, long-term care, and assisted living costs.
 The best whole life policies should offer plenty of these extra protections.
 They can be a huge help if your health or other circumstances change 30, 50, or 70 years down the road.

-Northwestern Mutual excels in that department.
-It has a whopping 15 of the 16 riders we looked for — the most of any company we’ve reviewed.
-That includes plenty of good “living benefits,” like Accelerated Death Benefit, a Long Term Care rider, and a Disability Income Rider.
+Northwestern Mutual excels in that department with plenty of good “living benefits,” like an Accelerated Death Benefit, a Long-Term Care rider, and a Disability Income Rider.
 Since your whole life policy will be with you for decades, we appreciate that Northwestern Mutual has the coverage to adapt to your changing life.